 If you want to import the translations from the existing file, keep all checkbox checked and click Next.
 The Project file sheet appears.

 Soluling localizes VCL applications from the binary file.
 So no source code is needed.
 However, if you have resource string comments, then Soluling needs to read also the source code files.
 To find the source code files, Soluling needs to know the location of the Delphi project file (.dpr).
 Check Scan source code to find resource string comments if you want to scan the comments.
 Click Next.
 The Select Languages sheet appears.

-Add the languages you want to localize.
+Add the languages you want to localize to.
 Later you can add new languages at any time.
 Soluling tries to detect your original language.
 If it is not right, select it from the list.
 If the original language is country-specific such as English (United States), you can make it country neutral by clicking the scissors icon.
 Click Finish to complete the wizard.

 Now your project is created, and you can start translating it.